Introduction

 -h, --help Print help

-We can manage a worker, a task, or a group with the manage
+We can manage a worker, and get relevant information about it with the workers

 sub-commands.